Topics Map > Academic & Curricular Administration

 - Often, the need for change arises from two key academic processes: Academic Program Review, and systematic assessment of student learning at the program level.
-See Academic Program Review - An Overview and Document 25284 is unavailable at this time. for more information about these processes.
+See Academic Program Review - An Overview and [Link for document 25284 is unavailable at this time.] for more information about these processes.

 - L&S: Proposing New Courses & Changing Existing Courses : By far the most frequent type of curricular change is found in the renovation of courses and requests to add, change, or retire courses in the department or program course array.
 This document provides an overview, with links to the online course proposal system and to L&S Curriculum Committee policy and procedure concerning courses that meet L&S criteria for "Liberal Arts and Science" courses.
 Course changes may also include changes to Honors courses.

 - How to Propose Changes to L&S Program Requirements (Major, Named Option, Certificate, Graduate Minor) : The next most common type of curricular change arises when departments and programs revise requirements for an existing academic program.
 This document provides links to college-level procedures for seeking permission to change curriculum for existing

 academic programs.
 The L&S Curriculum Committee reviews and

 approves substantive changes to programs before they can be published in